Louis Gossett Jr.: 1998–2024: Later works

 In 2019, Gossett acted in the series Watchmen.
-For his performance he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie, and at the Black Reel Awards he received a nomination for "Outstanding Supporting Actor, TV Movie/Limited Series".
+For his performance, Gossett was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie, and at the Black Reel Awards, he received a nomination for "Outstanding Supporting Actor, TV Movie/Limited Series".

 In 2021, Gossett acted in the film Not to Forget.

 Gossett played a supporting role in the comedy-drama Three Months alongside Ellen Burstyn.
 The film was released on Paramount+ in 2022 to positive reviews.
-In the same year, Gossett was cast in a supporting role for the upcoming American horror film, Awaken the Reaper.
-The film is to be released in 2024.
+That same year, Gossett was cast in a supporting role for the upcoming American horror film, Awaken the Reaper.
+The film was to be released in 2024.

-In 2023, he acted in Blitz Bazawule's musical adaption of The Color Purple.
+In 2023, Gossett acted in Blitz Bazawule's musical adaption of The Color Purple.
 The film received many positive reviews, and many accolades.
 Pete Hammond of Deadline praised the film and said that "Louis Gossett Jr., who has some choice moments as Ol' Mister in a hilarious dinner scene that stands out later in the film."